 Australia are passively managed investments, meaning they track an asset or market index, and usually have lower fees than traditional They are available for assets such Australian shares, international shares, property, fixed income products, foreign currencies, precious metals and commodities.
 Read the PDS carefully before you invest to make sure you understand the investment.
-Find An index fund is a type of passively managed ETF that invests in fund that invests in a portfolio of assets that mimic an
+Find An index fund is a type of passively managed ETF or managed fund that invests in a portfolio of assets that mimic an